nzyuzin/CandideRL/README.md

-A first (second) experiment in creating rogue-like game.
+A first (second) attempt in creating rogue-like game.
+Very simple.